Fire Fight Australia Fund

 We know the impacts of the fires will not be the same in any two communities, and it will be local community leaders who recognise what will make the biggest difference in their community.

 Funds from the FRRR Fire Fight Fund will be distributed through our flexible Strengthening Rural Communities program to support medium to long-term recovery.
-We expect the first round to open in September 2020.
-Still, we are already working with affected communities on how best to support their priorities.
+The first round opened in September 2020.
+But work began earlier than that with affected communities on how best to support their priorities.

-FRRR will also provide additional Back to School vouchers to support impacted children and families, so they can have the uniform and stationery supplies needed to ensure they are equipped and ready to learn.
-There will be a round distributed by May 2020, and we'll continue to monitor what additional support might be required in future years.
+FRRR is also providing additional Back to School vouchers to support impacted children and families, so they can have the uniform and stationery supplies needed to ensure they are equipped and ready to learn.
+There was a round distributed in May 2020, and another round is planned in December 2020.

 But the work FRRR does is so much more than just the grants, so your donation will also enable us to provide this support.
 We take a maximum fee of 10 cents in the dollar, which enables our team to spend thousands of hours on the phone each year, working with community leaders to shape their projects.
 Our small team also spends time on the road, meeting with local leaders, visiting communities and running workshops to build local community capacity.
 These fees also ensure that we can undertake the due diligence necessary to ensure that the money gets where it is going to have the biggest impact.